wcshamblin/Bracer-Algorithm/README.md

 ![Compensation scoring vs absolute](https://imgur.com/ftiIHVy.png)

-As of now, tree generation falls under (about) O(n!), identical to distribution generation, as one distribution corresponds exactly one tree.
-In the future this will hopefully be drastically reduced through distribution pruning, reducing the input to the algorithm.
+As of now, tree generation falls under (about) O(1) with distributions.
+This is fine, but since input is O(n!), it makes sense to optimize here.
+A goal is to hopefully reduce input to the algorithm through distribution pruning.

 ### Diagram
 ```